billianodev/MechSharp/README.md

 ---

-MechSharp is an app that simulate mechanical\
-keyboard and is a rewrite of Mechvibes\
-that brings key up, random sounds\
-and aim to provides better performance
+MechSharp is an app that simulate mechanical keyboard and is a rewrite of Mechvibes that brings key up, random sounds and aim to provides better performance

-Even though MechSharp is programmed using .NET C#\
-which not really the best for performance,\
-most release might have AOT tag\
-in which the performance is comparable to other\
-native programming language such as C, C++.
+Even though MechSharp is programmed using .NET C# which not really the best for performance,most release might have AOT tag in which the performance is comparable to other native programming language such as C, C++.

 ---